 How to travel the world full-time as a digital nomad

 It's the dream for many, but it can seem like a daunting task.
-I've tried and failed several times, but now I'm living that dream.
+I've tried and failed several times, but now I'm doing it.
 Let me share with you how to travel the world full-time as a digital nomad!

 If you want to know how to travel the world full-time while living the digital nomad lifestyle, you're not alone.
 I asked that question for years, and now it's the main question people ask me.

 Taking the step from traveling for pleasure to becoming a professional nomad isn't easy.
-In recent years there's an entire industry that's popped up around it.
+In recent years an entire industry's popped up around it.
 There are thousands of online courses all promising to give you the financial freedom to wander the globe.
 Honestly, most of them are junk.
 I know because I paid for lots of them.